Vanaja (Finland)

 Vanaja is a former municipality of Finland.
-It was located in Tavastia Proper about 100 km north of Helsinki.
+It was located in Häme Province about 100 km north of Helsinki.
 It is also speculated that it might have been the name for an Iron Age and early Middle Ages settlement found opposite to the Häme Castle.

 The municipality bordered Hämeenlinna, Hattula, Hauho, Tuulos, Lammi, Janakkala and Renko.
 Before 1948, it bordered Hämeenlinnan maalaiskunta instead of Hattula.

 History

 Iron Age Finnish settlement

-Vanaja is a name commonly used about the excavation site of an Iron Age settlement in central Tavastia, Finland, opposite to the later Häme Castle in Varikonniemi.
+Vanaja is a name commonly used about the excavation site of an Iron Age settlement in central Häme (Tavastia), Finland, opposite to the later Häme Castle in Varikonniemi.
 According to some interpretations it was a proto-urban settlement, but this is contested.
 The settlement existed roughly during the 6th to 13th centuries.
 It is possibly the "town of Vanai" mentioned once in a Novgorod chronicle that describes how it was destroyed by Novgorodian forces in 1311 CE.

 It has been suggested that the site was abandoned after the attack.
 As another possible result from the war, the present-day Häme Castle was built on the opposite shore of the Vanajavesi lake soon (some researchers, however, have dated the earliest building phase of the castle to the late 13th century).
 It took however more than 300 years before there was a town next to it again: Hämeenlinna was established 1639.

 According to preliminary estimations, the site was about 5.5 ha hectares making it about half the size of the Björkö settlement in Sweden.
 Excavations have so far covered only a small fraction of the area, and its nature as a town-like settlement or just an ordinary rural site has been disputed.
 The site was found in 1986.